kenellorando/magi/README.md

 This repository contains configuration management code for my home Raspberry Pi cluster for hosting personal applications on K3s.
-The system runs a loadbalancer node in front of a triple-node compute cluster whose nodes each perform both control plane and worker duties.
+The system runs a triple-node compute cluster whose nodes each perform both control plane and worker duties.
+The nodes are configured with a shared virtual IP which you can use for access and to route traffic to.

 The steps and software configuration are unique to my lab but can be adapted quite easily to your needs.

 ## Setup